agentsystems/.github/profile/README.md

 # AgentSystems

-**The open runtime for AI agents, designed with a zero-trust approach.**
+**Self-hosted platform for discovering and running AI agents.**

-Run third-party AI agents on infrastructure you control.
+Deploy specialized agents on your infrastructure—without building from scratch or using SaaS.
 AgentSystems combines a federated agent ecosystem, provider portability, and container isolation to create portable AI agents that run in your environment.

 ---